Nexfinity/CakeyBot-Wiki/integrations/twitch.md

   * Sent
   * Acknowledged

-> Note: Internally Twitch handles Timeouts as bans with a duration (think like Temp Bans).
+> Note: Internally Twitch handles timeouts as bans with a duration (think like Temp Bans).
 In addition to this, their API does NOT provide us a way to determine the difference between an unban and a timeout removal.
 This means both of these actions will be linked to the same event.
 This is a limitation on Twitch's end.

 ## Affiliate/Partner Events
 > This events/actions are only available on affiliate/partner accounts.
 If you become an affiliate/partner after initially linking your Tiwtch account as a non-affiliate, you can use the "Re-Link Twitch Account" button to update your affiliate/partner status in our dashboard to access these settings.